 On your way back, don’t forget to pull off the highway and take in the 30-mile stretch known as Avenue of the Giants.
 This place is legendary for a reason.

-Home to Humboldt State University, Arcata is located just 10 minutes north of Eureka and is framed by the Pacific Ocean on the west, forested hills on the east, the Mad River to the north, and Humboldt Bay to the south.
+Home to Cal Poly Humboldt, Arcata is located just 10 minutes north of Eureka and is framed by the Pacific Ocean on the west, forested hills on the east, the Mad River to the north, and Humboldt Bay to the south.
 At the center of Arcata is the Plaza, surrounded by various local businesses such as bookstores, coffee shops, and restaurants.
 You'll find a farmers' market on Saturday mornings, complete with music, hula-hoopers, and local goodies.
 Corporations aren't allowed in the downtown area — take a break from city life and come check out all of the unique local places to eat and drink.

 McKinleyville is a picturesque community situated on a bluff overlooking the Pacific Ocean with a backdrop of tree-covered mountains.
 This modern-day town, surrounded by rural beauty, has kept its leisurely-paced atmosphere, which makes McKinleyville unique.
 McKinleyville offers something for everyone, whether you're an outdoor enthusiast, looking for a quiet getaway, taking the family on a tour of Northern California, or looking to relocate.